ITenthusiasm/custom-elements/src/Combobox/docs/extras/articles-to-be/pragmatic-css.md

 In my view, there are times when inline styles make more sense (and are more maintainable) than creating a new, separated file/chunk of CSS.
 And Tailwind is effectively a more advanced, more secure approach to inline styles.
 It's more advanced because you can leverage tools like [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/Pseudo-classes), [pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Selectors/Pseudo-elements), [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Media_queries/Using) and more _while constraining everything to a well-defined Design System_.
 And it's more secure because all your "inline styles" connect to a single CSS file, enabling you to leverage strict [Content Security Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP).

 However, there are also times when such "inline styles" are not as practical.
-And although there are TailwindCSS users on the other end of the spectrum who religiously swear that they will _never_ go back to plain old CSS files, I think there are situations where plain old CSS is better.
+And although there are TailwindCSS users on the other end of the spectrum who swear that they will _never_ go back to plain old CSS files, I think there are situations where plain old CSS is better.
 Particularly, I think this is the case when it comes to styling _components_.
 Complex, _[accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility)-driven_ CSS for UI Components _is not_ very readable in Tailwind.
 (In fact, for a time, such CSS wasn't even possible in Tailwind.)
 And CSS that's harder to read is harder to maintain.

-In my view, the ideal world is to have locally-scoped styles for UI Components, and to use Utility CSS Classes for the more "inline-style-like" use cases.
+In my view, the ideal world is to have locally-scoped CSS for UI Components, and to use Utility CSS Classes for the more "inline-style-like" use cases.
 If your components are designed well, then you'll be able to apply such utility classes not only to basic `HTMLElement`s, but also to your components on an as-needed basis.
-One of [`Emotion`](https://emotion.sh/docs/introduction)'s primary maintainers takes a [similar approach](https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b) to frontend development (though his view that CSS-in-JS can't work [isn't necessarily true](https://blog.mayank.co/is-css-in-js-actually-bad)).
+One of [`Emotion`](https://emotion.sh/docs/introduction)'s primary maintainers takes a [similar approach](https://dev.to/srmagura/why-were-breaking-up-wiht-css-in-js-4g9b) to frontend development.

 Now just like everyone else, I _don't_ have all the knowledge or expertise in the world.
 So my view of things isn't necessarily the "right way".
-But what I'm trying to get at is this: Developers would be much more effective if they were _open_ to new ideas and to leveraging multiple approaches/tools _in the situations where they shined the best_.
-But by religiously sticking to one tool/approach and hating others, developers put a lower productivity/maintainability ceiling on themselves, and they often try to force others to do the same.
+But what I'm trying to get at is this: Developers would be much more efficient in their work if they were _open_ to new ideas and to leveraging multiple approaches/tools _in the situations where they shined the best_.
+But by stubbornly sticking to one tool/approach and hating others, developers put a lower productivity/maintainability ceiling on themselves, and they often try to force others to do the same.
 Not ideal.

 ## Why This Topic Matters

-This topic matters because it's not just constrained to TailwindCSS.
-The problem also exists _within_ the community of people who prefer to use regular (S)CSS files (religiously or not).
+This topic of open vs. closed-mindedness matters because it's not just constrained to TailwindCSS.
+The problem also exists _within_ the community of people who prefer to use regular (S)CSS files.
 Particularly, there are developers who think that you should _only_ use CSS classes to style your elements.
 But I don't think that's necessarily true.
-Sure, I love CSS classes, and they're typically my goto for styles, but that doesn't mean they should _always_ be used for styles.
+Sure, I love CSS classes, and they're typically my goto for styles; but that doesn't mean they should _always_ be used for styles.

 For example, consider a scenario where you want to style a disabled text input.
 You _could_ use CSS classes alone to get the job done: